billy7038862/technical-backend-express/readme.md

 ## Testing
-To run the tests for the backend or frontend, navigate to the corresponding directory and run the following command: npm test
+To run the tests for the backend, navigate to the corresponding directory and run the following command: npm test